Makonnen

 On the other end, elders bring clarity and depth.
 Their stories and reflections show what mattered in hindsight, what bore fruit, and what was ultimately fleeting.
 Their wisdom doesn’t weigh you down if you’re careful.
 Instead it guides.
 Revealing the lessons only a long life can teach.

 These two ends of the youth and reflective old age anchor us.
 The young remind us to dream and explore; elders teach us to focus on what lasts.
-While these perspectives aren’t specially reserved to people who are that age, they’re often most seen to us in their most vivid forms at these stages.
+While these perspectives aren’t reserved to people who are that age, they’re often most seen to us in their most vivid forms at these stages.

 “Teach us to number our days, that we may gain a heart of wisdom.” — Psalm 90:12

-On that note, I thank the small crowd of people who somehow stumbled upon this end of year essay.
-It’s different from my usual annual updates, but I think I like this.
-We’ll see what happens next year.
-I’m unsure if Yonathan or Branden will join this year, so I don’t want to make any promises, but I’ll add their yearly essays if they do.
+On that note, I thank the small few people who somehow stumbled upon this end of year essay.
+It’s different from my last annual update, but I think I like this.